 (D) Explanation of how the waiver or variance is expected to aid or, at the least, not undermine the procedures and requirements of this rule.

-(2) The request shall be submitted in sufficient time that the IRP submittal schedule shall not be adversely affected.
+(2) A request shall be submitted in sufficient time that the IRP submittal schedule shall not be adversely affected.

 (b) The director shall respond in writing regarding acceptance or denial of a request under this section within fifteen (15) days.
 The request shall not be unreasonably denied, but any denials shall include the reason for the denial.
 If the director fails to respond within fifteen (15) days, the request shall be deemed accepted.